vicperal/AI-GenAI_projects/README.md

 # Just a few words...
 Welcome to my GitHub repository!
 Here you will find several projects on Python I have been working on for some time, that helped me connect some key principles and fundamental Advanced Analytics & Data Science concepts, with special focus on ML and LLM.

-On my way to explore the Data Science & AI field, I really believe it is important to play, test, build, make mistakes, learn and have fun! #Never_Stop_Learning 🚀
+On my way to explore the Data Science & AI field, I really believe it is important to play, test, build, make mistakes, learn and have fun! <b> #Never_Stop_Learning </b>🚀

 # 1. multi-ML comparison with a Web server-frontend in Flask